Step-By-Step: A Guide to Starting an Urban Garden

 Step Four: Buying Seeds for Your Urban Garden

 There are a lot of seed companies out there.
-It's hard to know the difference between all of them.
-You want to support a company that shares the same values as you do.
+When you buy seeds, you want to support a company that shares the same values as you do.